 - Moe: Sosul, Shi Woon and occasionally Sera and Jinie.

 - Moral Event Horizon: When Chang Ho attempts to rape Sae Hee.

-- Chun Woo appearances in New Waves see him either providing or dispensing minions to destroy various individuals in such ways leading to the belief that the has already been crossed.
+- Chun Woo's appearances in New Waves see him either providing or dispensing minions to destroy various individuals in such ways leading to the belief that it has already been crossed.

 - Nightmare Fuel: ... hello there, Mamungi.